Geography

 We welcome applicants with a strong interest in geography and keen intellectual ability, regardless of background.
 We do not specify which subjects you should have studied; many of our applicants have qualifications in geography but this is not essential.
 We believe that past performance in public examinations is the best indicator of an applicant’s potential.
 We know that not all applicants have been able to benefit from the same educational opportunities, so we view exam results in the context of educational history.
 If you are among the very ablest students in your school or college, you have an excellent record in public examinations and if your teachers or lecturers support your application, we strongly urge you to consider applying.

 The deadline for applying to Cambridge is 15 October.
 Interviews are held in early December and we interview most applicants.
-Candidates have two interviews, each of which is about 25 minutes long.
-Before one interview you will be asked to read a short article and a discussion of this article will form part of the interview.
+Candidates have one interview, which is about 25 minutes long.
+Before the interview you will be asked to read a short article and a discussion of this article will form part of the interview.
 Typically, you will also be asked to interpret graphical or cartographic data.
 We expect our candidates to show an interest in, and awareness of, contemporary geographical issues, so you may find it useful to read around the subject as preparation for the interview.
 You should also re-read your submitted work and personal statement in case these are discussed.
 Most importantly: don’t panic!

 Typical offers will be at A*AA for A-level candidates (42 points in the IB, with 776 in the Higher Level subjects, or the equivalent under other examination systems), although this may vary according to the individual circumstances of the applicant.
 We do not usually specify which subject the A* grade should be in.